POLJOT Signal 2612/0026062 mechanical alarm clock Russian watch bracelet alarm clock

 Rare: The mechanical alarm tone is generated by a small hammer.
 The alarm tone lasts approx. 13 seconds and creates a mechanical rattle.

-Lovers of Poljot alarm clocks will be delighted: finally a tonneau-shaped case for a Poljot alarm clock!
+Lovers of alarm clocks from Poljot will be delighted: finally a tonneau-shaped case for a Poljot alarm clock!
 The elegant barrel case made of polished stainless steel houses the tried and tested alarm caliber 2612.1 with 18 jewels, two separate barrels, a monometallic steel balance and 18,000 vibrations per hour.
 The alarm tone is generated by a small hammer and purrs approx. 13 seconds.
 This caliber can be viewed through the standard, screwed glass bottom.
-The black dial is provided with luminous, Arabic numerals and luminous hands, as well as an alarm hand with a red triangular tip.
+The black dial has luminous Arabic numerals and luminous hands, as well as an alarm hand with a red triangular tip.
 Limited to 250 pieces.

 Time display: hours / minutes / seconds, acoustic signal / alarm function